World Bank chief pledges support for Ivory Coast, urges true peace

 Kim, the former president of Dartmouth College, an Ivy League school in New Hampshire, reflected on his personal story as the son of immigrant parents from South Korea who moved to the United States when he was 5 and how he benefited from a good education.

-He shared high fives with students as he posed for a group photograph, wearing a white sports cap given to him by the training center.
+He shared high fives with students as he posed for a group photograph, wearing a white sports cap given to him by the training centre.

 "Born in a very poor country I was committed to my studies and now I'm the president of the World Bank.
 All of you too can be president of the World Bank," he joked with students.